ibm-cloud-docs/power-iaas/managing-spp.md

 ### Deploying a virtual server instance into a shared processor pool
 {: #deploy-pvm-in-spp}

-To add virtual server instances to an exsiting SPP, complete the following steps:
+To add virtual server instances to an existing SPP, complete the following steps:

-1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
+1. Open the **Virtual server instances** page in the {{site.data.keyword.powerSys_notm}} user interface.
 2. Click **Create instance**.
 3. Complete the input fields under the **General** tile based on your requirement.
 4. Select the checkbox **Add to a Shared processor pool**.
 5. Select an existing shared processor pool.
-6. Continue with the with the process of creating a virtual server instance.
+6. Continue with the process of creating a virtual server instance.
 For more information, see [Configuring a {{site.data.keyword.powerSys_notm}} instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Configuring a shared processor pool placement group
 {: #configure-SPP-PG}